G12c4/nwc_api/README.md

 GET /health?wallet_id=WALLET_NAME
 ```

-Checks the health of a specific wallet or all wallets if no wallet_id is provided.
+Checks the health of a specific wallet.

 ### Convert EUR to Millisatoshis